hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 Now everything is set up and the flow to send data from the sensors to Cumulocity can be build.

 Data from the different sensors arrive via the different MQTT-in nodes.
-Via a moustache template the values are bing poured in a right format to handle in Cumulocity, as an exmalpe here the template for the gas sensor: ```200,GasIntensity,mg/m3,{{payload}},mg/m3``` where the ```payload``` is being replaced by the values.
+Via a moustache template the values are being poured in a right format to handle in Cumulocity, as an example here the template for the gas sensor: ```200,GasIntensity,mg/m3,{{payload}},mg/m3``` where the ```payload``` is being replaced by the values.

-Based on these values, actions are being taken
+Based on these values, actions like starting the fan are being taken automatically.
+Also warnings and alarms will be set in Cumulocity.
+These warning and alarms are also send to Slack.

+Both flows can be found [here](/code/GatewayFlow)

 <img src="images/GatewayFlow2.png"  width="100%" height="100%">